 David Hajdu is the music critic for The Nation and a professor at the Columbia University Graduate School of Journalism.
 Before joining The Nation in January 2015, he served for more than ten years as the music critic for The New Republic.
-He is currently at work on a "fictional work of nonfiction," and A Revolution in Three Acts, a graphic history created in collaboration with the artist John Carey.
-He is currently working on a nonfiction book about artifical creativity, also for W. W. Norton.
-He is also collaborating with the artist John Carey on a book of graphic nonfiction about vaudeville, to be published by Columbia University Press.
+His most recent book, Adrianne Geffel, is "fictional work of nonfiction," and A Revolution in Three Acts, a graphic history created in collaboration with the artist John Carey.
+He is currently working on a nonfiction book about artifical creativity, also for W. W. Norton, in addition to collaborating with the artist John Carey on a book of graphic nonfiction for Columbia University Press.

-Hajdu is the author of four books of nonfiction and one collection of essays: Lush Life: A Biography of Billy Strayhorn (1996), Positively 4th Street: The Lives and Times of Joan Baez, Bob Dylan, Mimi Baez Fariña and Richard Fariña (2001), The Ten-Cent Plague: The Great Comic Book Scare and How It Changed America (2008), Heroes and Villains: Essays on Music, Movies, Comics, and Culture (2009), and Love for Sale: Pop Music in America (fall 2016).
+Before the novel Adrianne Geffel, Hajdu published four books of nonfiction and one collection of essays: Lush Life: A Biography of Billy Strayhorn (1996), Positively 4th Street: The Lives and Times of Joan Baez, Bob Dylan, Mimi Baez Fariña and Richard Fariña (2001), The Ten-Cent Plague: The Great Comic Book Scare and How It Changed America (2008), Heroes and Villains: Essays on Music, Movies, Comics, and Culture (2009), and Love for Sale: Pop Music in America (fall 2016).

 His books have received many honors.
 Lush Life and Positively 4th Street were both finalists for the National Book Critics Circle Award, and both books won the ASCAP Deems-Taylor Award.
 The Ten-Cent Plague was a finalist for the Eisner award, and the editors of Amazon named it the #1 Best Book of the Year on the arts.
 Heroes and Villains was also a finalist for the National Book Critics Circle Award, and it won the ASCAP Deems Taylor Award.
 Lush Life was also named a Book to Remember by the New York Public and was ranked by The New York Times as one of the Hundred Best Nonfiction Books of All Time.